-People who quit say they never realised how much cigarettes controlled their thoughts and daily activities.
+People tell us that they never realised how much cigarettes controlled their thoughts and daily activities until they quit.

-They break free from the constant hassles that come with smoking – like the anxious search for a lighter, the fear of running out of cigarettes or having to deal with judgemental looks and comments from non-smokers.
+They tell Quitline's Quit Specialists about the constant hassles that come with smoking – like the anxious search for a lighter, the fear of running out of cigarettes or judgemental looks and comments from non-smokers.
 They say the cigarette controls the shape of their day.

-Many people say their mood becomes more steady when they quit and they are free to do and think about things other than smoking.
+People tell us that their mood becomes more steady when they quit.
+They also feel free to do and think about things other than smoking.

 Ask yourself: Are you really choosing to smoke?